thatcherhubbard/parking/README.md

 # On gary or harry
 DeltaCrdt.read(Parking.Lot.Crdt)
 ```
-If `larry` is killed at this point, the four gates will distribute over the remaining two nodes.
+If `larry` is killed at this point, the gates will distribute over the remaining two nodes.
 The `read` command should be repeated to demonstrate that state was in fact shared across all the nodes.

 ## Interesting things to add